sergeynordicresults/sergeynordicresults.github.io/posts/universe.md

 "Occam's razor" principle - from two explanations of same incident one should prefer the explanation that have less "moving parts"/variables.

-Soul is an additional variable `c` to a function `f(a, b, c) { ...body of function... }` (`f` is name of function, `a` and `b` and `c` are arguments) that works fine without additional variable `c` (with `a` and `b` variables only) - it means the variable `c` is not used in a body of a function!
+👉² Soul is an additional variable `c` to a function `f(a, b, c) { ...body of function... }` (`f` is name of function, `a` and `b` and `c` are "function arguments"/"function variables") that works fine without additional variable `c` (with `a` and `b` variables only) - it means the variable `c` is not used in a body of a function!

 #### `3.` (Sam Harris proof) https://en.wikipedia.org/wiki/Alien_hand_syndrome

-Souls don't exist because one can divide the connection between two hemispheres (a little, just like this is done to treat epilepsy), and now human body will act as if there TWO humans live in ONE body (e.g. one hand is putting closes on, while the other puts them off)
+Souls don't exist because one can divide the connection between two hemispheres (a little, just like this is done to treat epilepsy), and now human body will act as if there are TWO humans live in ONE body (e.g. one hand is putting closes on, while the other puts them off)

 #### `4.` (from "Harry Potter and methods of rationality" by Eliezer Yudkowsky) souls don't exist because brain injuries DO EXIST